junxit/us-congress-bills-113/metadata.md

 - 2013-10-30 — Motion to reconsider laid on the table Agreed to without objection.
 - 2013-10-30 — On passage Passed by the Yeas and Nays: 222 - 191, 2 Present (Roll no. 570). (text: CR 10/29/2013 H6872)
 - 2013-10-30 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 222 - 191, 2 Present (Roll no. 570).(text: CR 10/29/2013 H6872)
+- 2013-10-31 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 232, Pursuant to Sec.
+1002 of Public Law 113-46.